 Low thyroid function (hypothyroid)

-Standard treatments for Hashimoto’s disease tend to focus on treating hypothyroidism.
-But this is only part of the equation and it leaves many patients struggling with unresolved symptoms.
+Standard healthcare for Hashimoto’s disease tends to focus on treating hypothyroidism.
+But this is only part of the equation, and it leaves many patients struggling with unresolved symptoms.
 In fact, contrary to what many believe, the majority of Hashimoto’s patients don’t actually develop hypothyroidism at all .

 Immune System Activation